DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/05 API.md

-Add or remove an item's key from the [selectedItemKeys](/api-reference/10%20UI%20Components/dxList/1%20Configuration/selectedItemKeys.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectedItemKeys') collection to select the item or cancel its selection:
+To configure the initial selection or access the keys of selected items, use the [selectedItemKeys](/api-reference/10%20UI%20Components/dxList/1%20Configuration/selectedItemKeys.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectedItemKeys') collection.
+Add or remove an item's key from this collection to select the item or cancel its selection:

 ---
 ##### jQuery